Silver Poodles info || Genetics, Temperament, Care & Price

 The cost of a Silver Poodle dog ranges from $1,000 to $5,000.
 The price depends on factors like the breeder, pedigree, and location.
 Show-quality or rare Silver Poodles can be more expensive.
 Puppies from reputable breeders often cost more due to health testing and proper care.
 Adoption from a rescue may be a cheaper option.
 Always choose a responsible breeder or rescue to ensure a healthy dog.

-Where to buy Silver Poodle?
+Where to buy a Silver Poodle?

 If you want to buy a Silver Poodle puppy, find a reputable breeder.
 Choose breeders who do health testing and keep their dogs in a clean space.
 Check the American Kennel Club (AKC) website or breed clubs for trusted breeders.
 Visit the breeder in person to see the puppy’s living conditions and meet the parents.
 Avoid puppy mills or pet stores because they often sell unhealthy dogs.